hashicorp/consul-dataplane/README.md

 * **Feature Discovery**: Consul Dataplane checks Consul server feature support to facilitate version compatibility.
 - **Envoy Management**: Consul Dataplane configures, starts, and manages an Envoy sub-process.
-- **Envoy xDS Proxy**: Consul Dataplane proxies Envoy's Aggregated Discovery Service (SDS) to a Consul server.
+- **Envoy ADS Proxy**: Consul Dataplane proxies Envoy's Aggregated Discovery Service (ADS) to a Consul server.

 We plan to add the following features in a subsequent release:

-- Envoy SDS Proxying: Consul Dataplane will proxy Envoy's Aggregated Discovery Service (SDS) to a Consul server.
+- Envoy SDS: Consul Dataplane will implement a Secret Discovery Service (SDS) for Envoy to generate secret keys and certificate signing requests in order to offload cryptographic operations from the Consul servers.
-- Consul DNS Proxy: Consul Dataplane will run a local DNS server and proxies DNS requests over a gRPC connection to a Consul server.
+- Consul DNS Proxy: Consul Dataplane will run a local DNS server and proxy DNS requests over a gRPC connection to a Consul server.
 - Merged Metrics: Consul Dataplane will expose metrics for both Consul Dataplane and Envoy through a single endpoint.